valohai/ulid2/README.md

 * Use `ulid2.generate_ulid_as_uuid()` to generate an ULID as an `uuid.UUID`
 * Use `ulid2.generate_ulid_as_base32()` to generate an ULID as ASCII

+These functions accept an optional keyword argument `timestamp` and an optional keyword argument `ensure_monotonic`.

+Note that these functions are not threadsafe and may not demonstrate monotonic behavior with `ensure_motonic=True` when called from multiple threads.

 ### Parsing ULIDs

 * Use `ulid2.get_ulid_time(ulid)` to get the time from an ULID (in any format)